rayhan-sharehin/Drug-Recommendation-Application/README.md

 # Drug-Recommendation-Application
-This project is an interactive real-time drug recommendation application that leverages machine learning and natural language processing to classify the sentiment of drug reviews and recommend the most effective medications for a given medical condition.
+This project is an interactive real-time drug recommendation application that leverages ML and NLP to classify the sentiment of drug reviews and recommend the most effective medications for a given medical condition.

 Key Features: